nodejs/node-v0.x-archive/doc/api/fs.markdown

 Watch for changes on `filename`, where `filename` is either a file or a directory.
 The returned object is a [fs.FSWatcher](#fs_class_fs_fswatcher).

 The second argument is optional.
-The `options` if provided should be an object containing a boolean member `persistent`, which indicates whether the process should continue to run as long as files are being watched.
-The default is `{ persistent: true }`.
+The `options` if provided should be an object.
+The supported boolean members are `persistent` and `recursive`. `persistent` indicates whether the process should continue to run as long as files are being watched. `recursive` indicates whether all subdirectories should be watched, or only the current directory.
+This applies when a directory is specified, and only on supported platforms.

+The default is `{ persistent: true, recursive: false }`.

 The listener callback gets two arguments `(event, filename)`.  `event` is either 'rename' or 'change', and `filename` is the name of the file which triggered